 Ever had to run a business to pay your employees and make ends meet?
 You don’t get that experience by reading books!
-Rather, you need to involve yourself firsthand.
+Instead, it would help if you involved yourself firsthand.
 And you know what?
 Radiology is a service business like any other.
 We need to meet the bottom line too.
 Now, we know you can empathize with our work!

 For those of you that never held a real service job, it is difficult to comprehend how to solve conflicts among your staff.
-A little practice at your local drug store routinely calming your clientele as they wait for their prescription to be filled goes a long way toward solving conflicts with your patients and staff as a radiologist!
+A little practice at your local drug store routinely calming your clientele as they wait to fill their prescription goes a long way toward solving conflicts with your patients and staff as a radiologist!

 Ability To Handle New Technology

 Maybe, you had to learn an entirely new register at the local hardware store.
 Or, perhaps, the engraving tools changed.
-You need to learn these new tools very quickly.
+You need to know these new tools very quickly.
 Guess what?
-This happens in radiology all the time.
+Changes happen in radiology all the time.
 See, these service jobs are an introduction to our world!

 Service Jobs And The Bottom Line

-Working in the service industry prior to beginning a radiology residency is no joke.
+Working in the service industry before beginning a radiology residency is no joke.
 We, as program directors, truly value the efforts that you have made to work a real job.
-Whether it is conflict resolution, problem-solving, or learning how to be part of a team, the experience you have in the service industry will help to prepare you for our line of work.
+Whether it is conflict resolution, problem-solving, or learning how to be part of a team, your experience in the service industry will help prepare you for our line of work.
 So, go forth, don’t be embarrassed, and add that job to your resume.
 It can only help your cause!

 (1) Target is an affiliate of this website